Certified Nursing Assistant & Geriatric Nursing Assistant

 AHE-042 Certified Nursing Assistant Training Part 1 (Theory)

 AHE-580 Certified Nursing Assistant Training Part 2 (Clinical)

 Approximate Training Cost*

-Upon successful completion of this training, you are eligible to be awarded a CNA license from the Maryland Board of Nursing.
+Successful completion of this training leads to a CNA license from the Maryland Board of Nursing.

 Related Continuing Education Courses